 If you encounter difficulties in your program and do not maintain a GPA of 3.0, you may lose your financial aid.
-However, you can appeal your financial aid by using this form if there were circumstances that prevented you from making satisfactory progress.
+However, you can appeal your financial aid by using this form (you will to create an account) if there were circumstances that prevented you from making satisfactory progress.
 You can find instructions for filling out the form here.
 Please note there are deadlines for submitting this form.
 The deadline for the fall term is August 1st or the following business day if August 1st is on the weekend.
 For the spring semester, the appeal must be submitted by January 1st or the following business day.
 You will also need to write a letter of appeal that explains why you did not make satisfactory progress and what has changed to allow you to progress.
-For more information on this process, consult the financial aid website or the Paying for College tab on the Graduate Success Center webpage.
+For more information on this process, consult the financial aid website.